-- (i) to amend the motion;

-- (ii) to proceed to the next business;

-- (iii) to adjourn the debate;

-- (iv) to put the motion to a vote;

-- (v) to ask a person to be silent or for him/her to leave the meeting;

-- (vi) to refer a motion to a committee or sub-committee for consideration;

-- (vii) to exclude the public and press;

-- (viii) to adjourn the meeting;

-- (ix) to suspend any standing order, except those which are mandatory.

-- t In respect of standing order 6(s)(iv) above, the Chairman shall first be satisfied that the motion has been sufficiently debated before it is put to the vote.
-The Chairman shall call upon the mover of the motion under debate to exercise or waive his/her right of reply and shall put the motion to the vote after that right has been exercised or waived.
-The adjournment of a debate or of the meeting shall not prejudice the mover's right of reply at the resumption.

-- u Excluding motions moved under standing order 6(s) above, the contributions or speeches by a councillor shall relate only to the motion under discussion and shall not exceed three minutes without the consent of the Chairman of the meeting.
+- (iii) to adjourn the debate; - (iv) to put the motion to a vote; - (v) to ask a person to be silent or for them to leave the meeting; - (vi) to refer a motion to a committee or sub-committee for consideration; - (vii) to exclude the public and press; - (viii) to adjourn the meeting; - (ix) to suspend any standing order, except those which are mandatory. - t In respect of standing order 6(s)(iv) above, the Chair shall first be satisfied that the motion has been sufficiently debated before it is put to the vote.
+The Chair shall call upon the mover of the motion under debate to exercise or waive their right of reply and shall put the motion to the vote after that right has been exercised or waived.
+The adjournment of a debate or of the meeting shall not prejudice the mover's right of reply at the resumption. - u Excluding motions moved under standing order 6(s) above, the contributions or speeches by a councillor shall relate only to the motion under discussion and shall not exceed three minutes without the consent of the Chair of the meeting.